MVRKKSK/Envify---the-pollution-notify-web-app/README.md

 Hope you like our project and dont hesitate to update any issue by facing the website...

-our contact emain - mvrkkautilya@gmail.com
+our contact email - mvrkkautilya@gmail.com

 link to the website : https://powerful-plateau-58935.herokuapp.com/